dreamcatcher-tech/network/ideas/Companies/Public Company.md

 The operating model of the Dreamcatcher is well suited to a public company structure, so long as that public company is an actor within the network and is never permitted to gain any kind of control over the protocol.

 As a registered issuer this company could engage in the promotion of its stock where its stock acted as a proxy to [[Packets]] that were built to support the Dreamcatcher.

+We would like to get a valuation on our crypto assets, and also have a way of raising capital to produce more such assets.
+We can periodically disperse those assets that have become legitimate securities or that are decentralized enough, amongst the shareholders, which would greatly decrease the stock price, periodically.

 ## 150 Shareholders